isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-17-post-Longevity Spinach.md

 <section>
 	<h4>Growing:</h4>
-		<p>Okinawan Spinach grows rapidly when young and freshly planted from <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/propagatingcuttings/">cuttings</a>.
+		<p>Longevity Spinach grows rapidly when young and freshly planted from cuttings.
 Regular harvesting will encourage the plant to grow more leaves and stems.</p>
-		<p>This plant generally does not require fertilising, but it can be fed with a high nitrogen fertiliser to encourage growth after <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/cut-and-come-again/">cut-and-come-again harvesting</a>.</p>
+	<p>This plant generally does not require fertilising, but it can be fed with a high nitrogen fertiliser around once a month to encourage growth.</p>
 	<br>
 </section>